-Spending all day with my dad at “the shop, “- the family owned silk screen printing company – was a multi- sensory adventure for me as a child.
-Smelling emulsions in the cavernous dark room; hearing the percussive sounds of the large presses; handling the different weights of paper.
-Watching dad “carve away” negative space around lettering, using an exacto knife all fascinated me.
-As did the morgue, a resource file cabinet bursting with type face and images.
+Spending all day with my dad at "the shop," - the family-owned silk screen printing company - was a multi-sensory adventure for me as a child.
+Smelling emulsions in the cavernous dark room; hearing the percussive sounds of the large presses; handling the different weights of paper; watching dad "carve away" negative space around lettering using an exacto knife all fascinated me.
+As did the morgue, a resource file cabinet bursting with typeface and images.
 My affection for print, type face, paper and exacto knives prompted me to study graphic design.
-However, I discovered colorful fabrics, texture, furniture and space planning receiving a BA in Interior Design.
+However, I also discovered colorful fabrics, texture, furniture and space planning receiving a BA in Interior Design.

 Working in Chicago, I frequently attended lectures and seminars at the Merchandise Mart sponsored by upholstery fabric manufacturers.
 Gorgeous full color brochures enticing designers to specify their Chintz or Mohair were distributed.
 I kept them all.
 Finding those samples years later, as I purged my file cabinet, I couldn't part with the colorful, patterned and textural images on heavy paper.

 When I began painting, I felt a surge of excitement...paper, paint, tools, handling the materials.
 Flooded with fond memories, I entered a familiar place.
 I learned to first see, then draw and paint.

 Creating TEXTURE on the canvas using the PAPER treasures I saved.
 Thick PAINT and thin glazes reveal hidden PRINT.
 PATTERNs emege in the positive and negative spaces as I define my composition and create brightly COLORed IMAGES.